DWTechs/Checkard.js/README.md

  *
  * @param {number} n - The number to check.
  * @param {boolean} [type=true] - An optional boolean parameter.
 Default is true.
- * @returns A boolean indicating whether the number is a power of two.
+ * @returns {boolean} True if the number is a power of two and passes the type check, otherwise false.
  */
 isPowerOfTwo(n: number, type: boolean = true): boolean {}